- 1 Sage Dual Boiler

 Can I Get A Discount?
 Is It In The Sale Anywhere?

 Never say never, but we’ve rarely seen this machine on a deep discount.
-Having said that, we do always link to Amazon, which usually has it on sale for less than the £1,199 recommended retail price – check out the price today on Amazon here.
+Having said that, we do always link to Amazon, which usually has it on sale for less than the £1,199 recommended retail price – check out the price today on Amazon using the blue buttons at the top and bottom of the page.
 While you might get a better price on big sale days around the year like Black Friday or the new year sales, for most of the year you’ll be lucky to find it at more than 10% off.

 As a general rule of thumb, if you can’t even get a discount on websites like Amazon, you can look for the extras you get from buying on the high street.
 For example, find out if John Lewis offer a longer guarantee on the Dual Boiler, as they often do so on electrical goods.
 However, be sure to check how this works on machines that already enjoy a longer guarantee than the standard 12 months.